Dwarfobserver/CategorySandbox/README.md

 \* Only 'CoqMakefile.conf' is not removed despite being generated, but I don't want to touch the make rules since they are in 'CoqMakefile', which is a generated file as well.
 So I just put it in the .gitignore file.

+Additional axioms :
+ - Functional extentionality
+ - Proof irrelevance (used for equalities)

 Notations :

     Category